 Anything placed in the area between the two pages, also known as the gutter, may get lost in the binding of the book.
 The amount lost will vary depending on the number of pages, where the pages are in the book (beginning, middle or end), the paper thickness, and slight variations that occur in the printing, trimming, and binding of the book.

-This means you can't perfectly prepare your spread to compensate for this variation and there's no exact allowance we can recommend.
-So make sure that you don't have important content across the gutter.
-This means:
+All this means that you can't perfectly prepare your spread to compensate for gutter loss.
+Therefore, it’s vital that you don’t have important content across the gutter.

 - Don't place people's bodies or faces across or near the gutter

 Don't place important content in the gutter

-Below is a bad layout.
-It's bad because the dog on the left is placed in the gutter of the book, where the two facing pages meet.
+Below is an example of a bad layout.
+The dog on the left is in the gutter of the book, where the two facing pages meet.
 He could look uneven or "squished" in the trimmed and bound book.

 Horizontal lines across the spread

 Diagonal or horizontal lines that span a two-page photo spread, can have unexpected results in your printed book.
 If some of the line is lost in the gutter or the printing just slightly shifted, the two halves of the image may appear mismatched.